aimms/documentation/webui/table-widget.rst

    This feature of the WebUI table was introduced as an Experimental Feature in AIMMS 4.86 onwards.
 When using AIMMS 4.86, 4.87, or 4.88, you can switch on the feature by checking the 'Excel Upload/Download Support' box in the Experimental Features dialog.

-   Starting from AIMMS 4.89 this feature is available as main feature (so, it is no longer under Experimental Features).
+   Starting from AIMMS 4.89 this feature is available as a main feature (so, it is no longer shown under the Experimental Features).

 On the Table Widget header you can access both actions when opening the kebab menu: